CQH/iOS-Sounds-and-Ringtones/README.md

 ````
 Remember that `appDelegate.player` was defined as `var player: AVAudioPlayer = AVAudioPlayer()` in the `AppDelegate`.
 I know that storing things in the appDelegate isn't great.
 This is just a simple app so I went th simple route.

-All of the work in the app comes down to those 4 lines.
+All of the work in the app comes down to those few lines.

 I prefer `AVAudioPlayer.play()` to `AudioServicesPlaySystemSound()` because AVAudioPlayer can be stopped (among other features).
 Once you start a sound using `AudioServicesPlaySystemSound()` it cannot be stopped.